ionic-team/ionic-docs/docs/theming/basics.md

   <title>Theming | Ionic Apps: Color and Theming Basics Definition</title>
   <meta
     name="description"
-    content="The definition of theming apps just got simplified.
+    content="The definition of theming apps has been simplified.
 Ionic Framework is built with pre-baked styles and colors which are extremely easy to change and modify."
   />
 </head>